Cartrack Tech Lead

 B-Tree (default)

 Balanced tree.
-Supports =, <, >, BETWEEN, LIKE 'prefix%'.
-Right choice for almost everything.
+Handles =, <, >, BETWEEN, LIKE 'prefix%', ORDER BY.
+Right choice for 90% of cases.
+Created automatically for PRIMARY KEY and UNIQUE.

 GIN